Navigating Payer Mixes: How Healthcare Practices Optimize Profitability in 2025

 2. Determine Profitability by Payer

 Next, compare reimbursement received against the cost to deliver care and collect payment for each payer.
 Factor in staff time spent on prior authorizations, claim submissions, denial management, and patient follow-up.
 Some high-volume payers may actually cost more to service than they return once you account for administrative overhead.
+Establishing key performance indicators (KPIs), such as days in accounts receivable and collection rates, is essential to monitor payer mix effectiveness and profitability by payer.

 3. Assess Payment Timing and Cash Flow Impact